Strapped for cash, local businesses rush to secure federal loans

-Last Thursday, the federal government’s Paycheck Protection Program fund was exhausted, bringing a temporary halt to one of the most successful small business programs in modern history and leaving many businesses in the lurch.
+Mere days after $349 billion in federal government loans became available, its Paycheck Protection Program fund was exhausted, bringing a temporary halt to one of the most successful small business programs in modern history and leaving many businesses in the lurch.

-State Bank of Faribault President John Carlander said that the rush to apply for loans was unlike anything he’s seen in his 35 years as a banker.
-Carlander said that he and four other bank staff have worked exclusively on PPP applications since the program launched.
+Community Bank of Owatonna President and CEO Tim Kluender has been among those who have been working night and day to help businesses complete their PPP applications.
+Kluender said that about half of the bank's staff have been heavily involved in the endeavor.

-“It’s been a lot of work,” he said.
-“A lot of overtime, a lot of evenings, a lot of weekends.
-I basically have my staff working around the clock.”
+"I’ve been in banking more than 25 years, and I've never seen anything even close to this in any type of lending," he said.
+"It shows the need that’s out there with our small businesses."

 Authorized as part of the federal government’s $2 trillion CARES Act, the PPP program is designed to help small businesses retain their employees.
 It allows individual employers with fewer than 500 employees to receive as much as $10 million.
 PPP is particularly attractive for businesses because it’s fully refundable, so long as at least 75% of the loans must be used to pay wages and benefits.
 The remainder can be used to cover interest on mortgage as well as rent or utility bills.

-In order to handle the deluge of paperwork, Carlander hired two additional staff members.
-Before all funds had been claimed, State Bank of Faribault managed to help 140 local businesses secure $12.5 million in funding through the program.
+In order to handle the deluge of paperwork, State Bank of Faribault President John Carlander was forced to hire two additional staff members.
+State Bank of Faribault has helped 140 local businesses secure $12.5 million in funding through the program.

-With a second round of funding expected on Thursday, Carlander said that he and his staff are already helping businesses prepare additional applications.
+With a second round of funding expected Thursday, local banks are already helping businesses to prepare additional applications.
 In addition, some businesses saw their initial applications fail due to improper documentation and plan to try again.

 Carlander said he expects the rush for loans to be even greater once the fund is replenished.
-That's because once the second round of funds is gone, many analysts believe there won't be any more to come.
+Many analysts believe that once the second round of funds is gone, there won’t be more to come.

-The 500 employee limit does have some exemptions, but larger businesses have come under fire for utilizing the program.
+The 500-employee limit does have some exemptions, and larger businesses have come under fire for utilizing the program.
 On Monday, fast food restaurant Shake Shack, which has thousands of employees at more than 200 restaurants, announced it would return its PPP loan.

 Faribault Area Chamber of Commerce and Tourism President Nort Johnson said he is glad to see some larger businesses exercising a bit of corporate responsibility, freeing up funds for the most at-risk small businesses.

-While several other programs are available through the state and federal governments, such as the Small Business Administration’s Disaster Relief Loan, Carlander said that the PPP program has proven by far the most attractive for businesses, because it’s fully forgivable.
+While several other programs are available through the state and federal governments, such as the Small Business Administration’s Disaster Relief Loan, Carlander and Kluender agreed that the PPP program has proven by far the most attractive for businesses because it can be fully forgiven.

 By contrast, the state’s small business assistance program only provides half forgivable loans, and only for up to $35,000.
 The Disaster Relief Loan offers both forgivable and non-forgivable loans, but the forgivable loans are capped at just $10,000.